 What's the fine print?

-There are a few lesser-known benefits to long-term care insurance that you might not be familiar with.
+There are a few lesser-known benefits to asset-based long-term care insurance that you might not be familiar with.
 Here are a couple to note:

 - Care could start immediately, if approved.
 Check your plans details to know for sure.